domino-team/docs/pi/compile.md

 ./scripts/feeds install -a
 ```

-###Install Quilt for patches
+###3.
+Install Quilt for patches
 Refer to http://wiki.openwrt.org/doc/devel/patches to understand how OpenWrt deal with patches.
-We will need to apply a patche to OpenWrt.
+We will need to apply a patch to OpenWrt.
 ```
 sudo apt-get install quilt
 cat > ~/.quiltrc <<EOF